A Notice of Intended Prosecution is sent out when a vehicle has been detected driving in excess of the speed limit.

 If you have been given the option of a Fixed Penalty, visit Paying your Fixed Penalty Notice page to pay online, or use the contact details on your Fixed Penalty application form.

-Once you have paid the fine, you will need to send your driving licence to the Conditional Offer Unit.
+Once you have paid the fine, you will need to send your driving licence details to the Conditional Offer Unit.

 Dispute the offence